Emergency Response Plan

 - Shout at regular intervals to alert emergency personnel of your location.

-Public Safety & Security will be deployed along with respective fire departments to assist individuals with disabilities.
-Evacuate to your building’s designated Building Evacuation Area, see pages 11-12.
+Evacuate to your building’s designated Building Evacuation Area.
 If this area is in a danger zone, choose an alternative location.

 - As a contingency plan, quickly check with faculty or staff in rooms located to the left and right and coordinate assistance as necessary.